 This parable fits into that section of Scripture that constitutes Jesus’ final warnings, prophecies, and encouragements to his people, prior to his departure.
 Matthew’s account tell us that Jesus, being Israel’s Lord God — Yahweh — will leave them for an undisclosed period of time.
 He’ll delegate to them the responsibility, as stewards, to judge wisely as how to care for his valuable kingdom.
 The Parable of the Bags of Gold impresses on the Israelites the weight of that responsibility and the serious consequences they’ll face if they neglect to understand and apply his instructions wisely and appropriately.
 Within this parable there’s also a message to all of mankind, then and today.

-14“Again, it will be like a man going on a journey, who called his servants and entrusted his wealth to them.
-15To one he gave five bags of gold, to another two bags, and to another one bag, [note] each according to his ability.
+14 “Again, it will be like a man going on a journey, who called his servants and entrusted his wealth to them.
+15To one he gave five bags of gold, to another two bags, and to another one bag, [Note: Greek uses five talents … two talents … one talent; also throughout this parable; a talent was worth about 20 years of a day laborer’s wage.] each according to his ability.
 Then he went on his journey.
 16The man who had received five bags of gold went at once and put his money to work and gained five bags more.
 17So also, the one with two bags of gold gained two more.
 18But the man who had received one bag went off, dug a hole in the ground and hid his master’s money (Matthew 25:14–18).

 It’s important to appreciate the fact that, if the bags are filled with gold, the value of what the master had entrusted to the stewards would have been immensely high, in the millions of dollars.
 Since the Lord used only the term “bags of gold,” we can make only educated assumptions.
 However, it appears likely that the owner of the gold-filled bags, who was to travel to a distant country, was a wealthy man.
 Given the extent of his wealth, he entrusted a portion of his assets to three men who became stewards of them.